 - Reading lists.
 This is important for showing the variety of subjects your student learns.
 Also, it establishes early the idea that he is to be involved with helping to prepare for his high school transcript.

 - Field Trips.
 If he isn’t already doing it, he may enjoy journal entries about his experiences and what he has learned on field trips.
 These help show how rich his education is.

 - Completed Subjects.
 Not every individual is geared toward checking off lists.
 But be it a favorite task or not, it’s extremely helpful in keeping track of his daily learning.

 Research skills will bless your middle schooler in a plethora of ways.
-Needless to say, it better equips him for high school assignments that require strong research skills.
+Needless to say, it better equips him for high school assignments that require strong research skills, but there are other reasons building strong research skills is important for your middle schooler.
 Below is a list of reasons why he will need research skills:

 - Use Proper Resources.
 Knowing how to utilize different resources available to him for research is a tremendous benefit to him.

 - Comprehension.
 Figuring out how to make sense of the information that is available to him will help produce strong papers.